MicrosoftDocs/windows-itpro-docs/windows/keep-secure/troubleshoot-onboarding-windows-defender-advanced-threat-protection.md

 - Known issues with non-compliance table
 - Mobile Device Management (MDM) event logs table

-If none of the event logs and troubleshooting steps work, download and run the Local script from the **Endpoint Management** section on the **Navigation pane** of the portal on the endpoint.
+If none of the event logs and troubleshooting steps work, download the Local script from the **Endpoint Management** section of the portal, and run it in an elevated command prompt.

 **Microsoft Intune error codes and OMA-URIs**: